 The Karma Yoga you are asked to do also depends on your skills, physical capabilities and the length of time you are planning to be here.

-If you join us as a full-time Karma Yogi, your schedule will be the same as the residents: we work 6 days a week, 8 hours a day, with one day for reflection.
+If you join us as a full-time Karma Yogi, your schedule will be: 6-8 hours daily, depending on the day, with one day for reflection.
 If you are a half-time Karma Yogi, you will be working 6 days a week, 4 hours a day, with the afternoon for personal reflection and practice.

 Yes, you are welcome to sign up for a course at anytime.
-Please see our Course Calendar for offerings, dates and fees.
+Please see our Program Calendar for offerings, dates and fees.

 Karma Yoga is based on generosity and offering.
 Selfless service is doing what needs to be done.
 All tasks provide an opportunity for service and learning.
 We do take skills and interest into consideration, but the priority is doing the work that needs to be done together.